dwarvesf/brainery/memo/a-case-study-interview-into-micro-frontends-building-design-system-for-e-commerce-platform.md

 ---
 tags:
-  - web
-  - engineering
-  - frontend
-  - case study
+  - case-study
   - micro-frontend
+  - service
 title: A Case Study Interview Into Micro Frontends Building Design System For E Commerce Platform
 date: 2023-04-03
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type:
 hide_frontmatter: false
-author: null
+author:
 created_time: 2023-04-03
 created: 2023-04-03
 ---

-# A Case Study Interview into Micro-Frontends: Building Design System for E-commerce Platform
+## A Case Study Interview into Micro-Frontends: Building Design System for E-commerce Platform

 Previously on [Why Micro-Frontend](https://memo.d.foundation/Why-micro-frontend-6d5df5b9b71e4f248a7740bc51e096a4), we took a look into what is Micro-Frontend architecture, as well as some core concepts behind it.
 For some of you that have missed the memo, here’s a tl;dr: